grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-08-01-let-me-explain.md

 >
 > -- <cite>Bodhi</cite>

-I don't want it to have a particular structure nor have I anything of that sort in my mind.
+I do not want it to have any particular structure, nor do I have anything in that direction in mind.

-I consider it a little experiment.
-I've actually wanted to kick off with a blog for a while.
-Being not sure how to really start or if I even should.
+I think of it as a bit of an experiment.
+I have actually wanted to start a blog for a while.
+But I was not sure how to start or if I should do it at all.

-My intention isn't only to write or talk about programming, code, and so on and so forth.
-I intend to have space where I can just write.
+My intention is not to just write or talk about programming, code and so on and so forth.
+I want to have a space where I can just write.
 The usual trial and error.
-So from the very beginning, I'd like to point it out.
+That's why I want to point this out at the very beginning.

-I may write some stuff in English; parts of it in German or French.
-(I haven't got a plan as I mentioned.)
+I may write some of it in English, parts of it in German or French.
+(As I said, I do not have a plan yet).

-What I do have is an urge to explore something new.
-This is why the blog won't be a regular strict IT-related one.
-I'll write about things that come to my mind or I observe.
+What I do have is the urge to discover something new.
+For this reason, the blog will not be a regular, strictly IT -related blog.
+I will write about things that come to my mind or that I observe.

-It may be creative writing or not. **I don't know.**
+That may or may not be creative writing. **I do not know**.

-You may see it as a bunch of gibberish. **I don't care.**
+You may think it's a bunch of gibberish. **I do not care**.

-It's just something for me that YOU - the internet can see, read, and maybe even enjoy.
-So without further ado, I would like to warmly welcome you here.
+It's just something for me to see, read, and maybe even enjoy YOU - the internet.
+So, without further ado, I welcome you.

 Have fun and peace out!!